 The Michigan Women's Commission meets every quarter at locations throughout Michigan.
 Join us!
 We'd love to meet you!

 The Michigan Women’s Commission will hold its fourth-quarter public meeting on Tuesday, October 6, 2020.
 This is intended to be an in-person meeting in Flint.
 Details will be posted closer to event date.

-If you want to attend and need special accommodations to do so, please contact the Michigan Relay Center at (800) 649-3777, or email Jackie Debusschere at firstname.lastname@example.org.
+If you want to attend an in-person meeting and need special accommodations to do so, please contact the Michigan Relay Center at (800) 649-3777 or email MDCR-WomensComm@michigan.gov.